 (That said, many babies born in those days were not named immediately after birth.
 So no doubt a portion of the early Corbetts were actually nameless until the day of the event.)

 Usage of the name increased again in 1894, which is the year Corbett defended his title against boxer Charley Mitchell.

-Corbett ultimately lost the title to Bob Fitzsimmons in 1897.
+Jim Corbett ultimately lost the title in 1897, to Bob Fitzsimmons.

 The brief Spanish-American War (1898), which began in April and ended in August, inspired hundreds of patriotic parents in the U.S. to choose war-inspired baby names.
 Here are some examples:

 One of the events that led to war was the explosion of the U.S.S.
 Maine in Cuba’s Havana Harbor on February 15.
 The explosion killed more than 260 men.
 Many people in the U.S. blamed the explosion on Spain.

 The baby names Maine and Havana both debuted on the SSA’s baby name list in 1898.